Email Us

 How These Components Work Together

-Picture a fiber optic system like a relay race:
+Picture a fiber optic system like a relay race.
+This process describes the main components of optical transmission system.

 1. The optical transmitter takes your data (say, a video stream) and converts it into light pulses.